 Met Museum New York

 The Met (officially called The Metropolitan Museum of Art) is a large museum comparable to the British Museum.
-I can easily get lost visiting the Egyptian Art and I’m a big fan of the arms and armour on display.
+I can easily get lost visiting Egyptian Art and I’m a big fan of the arms and armour on display.
 What I like most about the Met Museum is that there is a lot of variety, you will have no trouble finding something for everyone – or maybe you will as there is too much to see.
 Plan your visit to save time.
-The great thing about Met tickets is that it also allows you to visit the two other Met museums: The Cloisters and Met Breuer.
-While the Met Breuer is a 10-minute walk from the famous Met steps, the Cloisters are further away and I would only recommend visiting in the spring/summer.
+The great thing about Met tickets is that they also allow you a same-day visit to the other Met museum: The Met Cloisters.
+However, the Cloisters are further away and I would only recommend visiting in the spring/summer.

-- Met Museum ticket prices: £20 for adults
+- Met Museum ticket prices: starting at £25 for adults

 - Location: Upper East Side